The LinkedIn Social Selling Index was created as a formula to quantify how well people have embraced social selling on a scale from 1 to 100.

 It’s all about who you know not what you know.
 Your SSI score considers both your connections on LinkedIn and the acceptance rate of your connection requests.
 If you join groups on LinkedIn, you can find the right people to connect with on LinkedIn.

-Everything you do on LinkedIn should add value so your network (and even those beyond it) will think of you in the future and recommend you to others.
+Everything you do on LinkedIn should add value so your network will think of you in the future and recommend you to others.
 With face-to-face conversations with your clients and prospects, you understand how to build trusted relationships.
 Those same principles apply online with LinkedIn.

-The SSI score just measures it for you.
+The LinkedIn SSI score just measures it for you.

 Remember, your SSI score is just a number that indicates your engagement on LinkedIn.
 What really counts is your business results.
 When you are more active on LinkedIn, your SSI score will rise.
 The key is to be consistent and devote at least 15 minutes a day.
 What tips would you add to this list?
 How did you grow your LinkedIn SSI score?